system76/docs/content/system76-software.md

 ## NixOS

-For hardware support this line needs to be added to you `/etc/nixos/configuration.nix` file then rebuild the OS:
+For hardware support, this line needs to be added to your `/etc/nixos/configuration.nix` file then rebuild the OS:

 ```bash
 # System76